-Whether it’s your lawn mower, weed whacker, power saw, or leaf blower, you may need to take extra measures to remove your dog from the area so that they don’t get spooked.
-While this is not the case for all dogs, it’s still worth mentioning since there are many dog owners out there who are causing their dog anxiety every week, and they probably don’t even realize it.
+Whether it’s your lawnmower, weed whacker, power saw, or leaf blower, you may need to take extra measures to remove your dog from the area so that they don’t get spooked.
+While this is not the case for all dogs, it’s still worth mentioning since many dog owners out there are causing their dog anxiety every week, and they probably don’t even realize it.
 You may even need to consult your vet or a dog trainer if your dog is inconsolable in the presence of loud noises to see what types of things can be done to make them feel more at ease.

 Depending on the breed of your dog and their inherent tendencies, they might be diggers.
 Certain breeds are known to dig more than others.
 It’s important to figure out if this is the case with your dog.
 Make sure to pay attention to them as they go outside and see if they have a favorite place to hide their treats, if they like to dig up your wife’s garden, or if they think they can dig a hole under your fence to hang out with your neighbors.

 If this perfectly describes your dog, make sure you’re prepared.
-It’s highly recommended to always have a bag or two of topsoil and grass seed handy so that you can quickly cover up any of your dog’s mischievous actions.
-Additionally—and this is more for safety reasons—make sure your fence is strongly reinforced and dug deep enough into the ground so that your dog can’t easily escape.
+It’s highly recommended always to have a bag or two of topsoil and grass seed handy so that you can quickly cover up any of your dog’s mischievous actions.
+Additionally, this is more for safety reasons—make sure your fence is strongly reinforced and dug deep enough into the ground so that your dog can’t easily escape.
 It always pains me to hear about friends who have dogs that run away and get lost.

 Finally, if you’re planning to install an invisible fence, consider mapping it in such a way that this prevents your dog from going to areas where digging is more likely.